knowit/snappysense/README.md

+-*- fill-column: 100 -*-

-# SnappySense
+# SnappySense third-generation prototype, 2022/2023

-[This repo](https://github.com/knowit/snappysense) holds the hardware designs, firmware source code, and design documents for KnowIt ObjectNet's _SnappySense_ environmental sensor device.
+[This repo](https://github.com/knowit/snappysense) holds the hardware designs, firmware source code, and design documents for KnowIt ObjectNet's _SnappySense_ environmental sensor device and its AWS IoT based backend.
 See `BACKGROUND.md` for background, requirements, and that type of discussion.

 The v1.0.0 device has an esp32 MoC and a number of environmental sensors (temperature, humidity, air quality, and other things - see `firmware-arduino/src/sensor.h`), as well as a small OLED display.